xie-lab-ml/awesome-alignment-of-diffusion-models/README.md

 * A General Theoretical Paradigm to Understand Learning from Human Preferences
 * Stepwise Alignment for Constrained Language Model Policy Optimization
 * Scaling Laws for Reward Model Overoptimization
+* The Alignment Problem from a Deep Learning Perspective

 ## Evaluation